cruxprotocol/handbook/README.md

 The addresses which Emily explicitly consents to being made public against her CRUX ID are referred to as 'Public Addresses'

-### 3.3 Ecosystem Interoperability - CRUXConnect Protocol
+### 3.3 Ecosystem Interoperability - CRUXGateway Protocol
 [diagram]

 With CRUX IDs we have a universal verifiable identity owned by Users in their Wallets.

-CRUXConnect protocol establishes the following:
+CRUXGateway protocol establishes the following:

 Firstly, an on-demand end-to-end encrypted communication channel between User's Wallet and any Application (decentralized or conventional)
 Secondly, A common language for Applications to 'talk' to Wallets.
 Applications want to interact with the Blockchain in a variety of ways **with the User's explicit consent**: